sciactive/pnotify/README.md

 });
 ```

-Or you can manually create a new notice:
+Or you can manually create a new notice (if you know what you're doing):

 ```js
 new PNotify({